Last updated on February 19th, 2021 at 10:39 pm

 - Choose a healthy lifestyle.
 Regular exercise and healthy eating habits contribute to much better sleep.

 - Make sure your bed is comfortable.
 Mattresses and pillows don’t last forever.
-Mattresses should be replaced by the time they are about eight years old, and sooner in some cases.
+Mattresses should be replaced by the time they are about eight years old.
 A new mattress is worth the cost when you consider that it can greatly improve your quality of sleep and even help with those annoying aches and pains so many of us wake up with.

 Just like you keep putting that stubborn baby down every afternoon for nap or reprimanding your teen for staying up much too late, it’s time to prioritize sleep for your own stubborn self.
 Who doesn’t love a good night’s sleep?